Krylov exponents and power spectra for maximal quantum chaos: an EFT approach

 up to a normalisation factor.
 Performing the shift $t\rightarrow t+i\beta/2$ to obtain the associated autocorrelator, and subsequently solving the recursion relation~\eqref{eq:dym} for the general solution in eq.~\eqref{eq:gen_sols_N=1} gives the following Lanczos coefficients

 For large $n$, these coefficients $b_n$ are asymptotically linear in $n$: $b_n \sim \frac{\pi}{\beta}n$.
 Note that the asymptotic slope $\alpha$ is $\pi T$ and independent of $f_0$ and $f_1$.
 Also, these coefficients are a smooth function of $n$, so the asymptotic slope of $b_n$ determines the Krylov exponent, $\lambda_K = 2\pi T$.
-This is the only possible value of $\lambda_K$ consistent with the bound~\eqref{eq:conjecture} and $\lambda_L =2\pi T$, as required by the EFT.
+This value of $\lambda_K$ is maximal as expected for maximally chaotic systems.
 Hence, the solutions to eqs.~\eqref{eq:fiosh} and~\eqref{eq:fiosh2} always give a $\lambda_K$ consistent with eq.~\eqref{eq:conjecture}, for any $f_0$ and $f_1$.